Marcin99b/Predictor/README.md

 [⭐ Star this repo](https://github.com/Marcin99b/Predictor) if you find it useful!

-*Predictor is a learning project focused on .NET performance, avaliability, and scalability.*
+*Predictor is a learning project focused on .NET performance, scalability, and real-world financial applications.*

 </div>